HRT risks and benefits for menopause: estrogen/breast cancer

 Among them, these three doctors have decades of clinical experience, knowledge, and research, much of it focused on women and breast cancer.
-What their research has uncovered about estrogen, Hormone Replacement Therapy (HRT), and breast cancer risk may surprise you.
+What their research has uncovered about estrogen, Hormone Replacement Therapy pros and cons, and breast cancer risk may surprise you.

 HRT benefits and risks